matthewmerks/100-Days-of-Code/README.md

 **Completed Day 14**

+- Basic algorithm based on number of passengers and distance travelled

 - Thanks to the function I implemented, I installed a dynamic pricing model for transit to make rides more affordable when commuters travel together. 🚌 #21DCC http://bit.ly/21DCC-Day-14

 ---